 A total of 66 bird species were reported in the Lease Boundary from field-based studies conducted by the Applicant, including 29 small bird species and 37 large bird species.
 The Applicant reports that the species recorded during surveys are typical of species occurring in regional arid shrub-steppe, agriculture, and grassland habitats.
-Horned lark (Eremophila alpestris) was the most common small bird species observed (5.3 observations per 100-meter [328-foot] plot per 10-minute survey) in both the eastern and western portions of the Lease Boundary and was most commonly observed in the fall and winter (Horse Heaven Windfarm, LLC 2021a).
+Horned lark (Eremophila alpestris) was the most common small bird species observed (5.3 observations per 100-meter [328-foot] plot per 10-minute survey) in both the eastern and western portions of the Lease Boundary and was most commonly observed in the fall and winter (Horse Heaven Windfarm, LLC 2022).

 Snow goose (Anser caerulescens) was the most common large bird species observed overall (12.96 observations per 800-meter [2,625-foot] plot per 60-minute survey) and the species most commonly observed in the eastern portion of the Lease Boundary.
 Snow geese were most frequently observed during the winter.
-Sandhill crane (Antigone canadensis) was the most frequently observed large bird species in the western portion of the Lease Boundary and was most frequently documented during the fall.
+Sandhill crane (Antigone canadensis) was the most frequently observed large bird species in the western portion of the Lease Boundary and was most frequently documented during the spring (5.03 birds/800-m [2,625-foot] /60-min).

-Thirteen species of raptor were recorded in the Lease Boundary, with the northern harrier (Circus hudsonius) most frequently observed and occurring most often in the fall.
+Thirteen species of raptor were recorded in the Lease Boundary, with the northern harrier (Circus hudsonius) most frequently observed and occurring most often in the fall (1.05 birds/800-m [2,625-foot] /60-min)).
 Golden eagle (Aquila chrysaetos) and bald eagle (Haliaeetus leucocephalus) have been recorded in the Lease Boundary.
 All bald eagle observations were recorded in the winter and spring.

 Thirteen special status bird species were recorded in the Lease Boundary and are discussed below.
-One species, peregrine falcon (Falco peregrinus), is listed as a species of greatest conservation need under the SWAP (WDFW 2015), but is not considered a special status species based on the definition provided below.
+One species, peregrine falcon (Falco peregrinus), is listed as a species of greatest conservation need under the SWAP (WDFW 2015) but is not considered a special status species, based on the definition provided below.
 Eleven special status species were recorded on the western side of the Lease Boundary, and eight in the eastern portion.
-Raptor nest surveys were completed by the Applicant from 2017 to 2019 and recorded 44 nests within 2 miles (3.2 kilometers) of the Lease Boundary.
+Raptor nest surveys were completed by the Applicant from 2017 to 2019 and repeated in 2022 and 2023.
+Sixty-three nests were recorded within 2 miles (3.2 kilometers) of the Lease Boundary over 103 historical and current nest locations (Jansen 2023).
 Nesting habitat includes trees and areas along cliffs and rock outcrops.

-Surveys conducted in 2017 documented 21 nests within 10 miles of the Lease Boundary, including 10 occupied nests within 2 miles of the Lease Boundary: two ferruginous hawk (Buteo regalis), four red-tailed hawk (Buteo jamaicensis), two great horned owl (Bubo virginianus), one Swainson's hawk (Buteo swainsoni), and one common raven (Corvus corax).
+Surveys conducted in 2017 documented 21 nests within 10 miles of the Lease Boundary, including 10 occupied nests within 2 miles of the Lease Boundary: two ferruginous hawk (Buteo regalis), four red-tailed hawk (Buteo jamaicensis), two great horned owl (Bubo virginianus), one Swainson's hawk (Buteo swainsoni), and one common raven (Corvus corax) (Appendix K,11 Horse Heaven Windfarm, LLC 2022).